d2l-ai/d2l-en/chapter_linear-networks/oo-design.md

 ## Utilities

-We need a few utilities to simplify object oriented programming in notebooks.
+We need a few utilities to simplify object-oriented programming in Jupyter notebooks.
 One of the challenges is that class definitions tend to be fairly long blocks of code.
 Notebook readability demands short code fragments, interspersed with explanations, a requirement incompatible with the style of programming common for Python libraries.
 The first utility function allows us to register functions as methods in a class *after* the class has been created.
 In fact, we can do so *even after* we've created instances of the class!
 It allows us to split the implementation of a class into multiple code blocks.

 ```{.python .input}